polyas-voting/core3-verifiable-doc/cai/second-device-spec.md

 2. The second-device application should be pre-configured with this fingerprint.

-    > [!IMPORTANT]
-    > With this configuration, the second-device application should not accept
-    > any data which does not match this fingerprint (by issuing the fingerprint, the
-    > e-voting system commits to the content of the public parameters and by
-    > having this fingerprint preconfigured the second-device makes sure that the
-    > data exchanged with the e-voting system uses public parameters which are
+    With this configuration, the second-device application should not accept any data which does not match this fingerprint (by issuing the fingerprint the e-voting system commits to the content of the public parameters and by having this fingerprint preconfigured the second-device makes sure that the data exchanged with the e-voting system uses public parameters which are committed to).
-    > committed to).

 3. In the audit phase — after the election has been tallied and the verification package produced — it should be checked that the content of the verification